pystruct/pystruct/README.md

 The design tries to stay as close as possible to the interface and conventions of [scikit-learn](http://scikit-learn.org).

-Currently the project is mostly maintained by Andreas Mueller, but contributions are very welcome.
+You can install pystruct using

+> pip install pystruct

+Some of the functionality (namely OneSlackSSVM and NSlackSSVM) requires that cvxopt is installed.
+See the [installation instructions](http://pystruct.github.io/intro.html) for more details.

 The full documentation and installation instructions can be found at the website: http://pystruct.github.io

 You can contact the authors either via the [mailing list](https://groups.google.com/forum/#!forum/pystruct) or on [github](https://github.com/pystruct/pystruct).

+Currently the project is mostly maintained by Andreas Mueller, but contributions are very welcome.